mxro/maxrohde-web/content/posts/2012/2012-09-15-google-releases-tool-j2objc-to-convert-java-source-code-into-objective-c-source-code/index.md

 ---
-title: 'Google Releases Tool J2ObjC to convert Java Source Code into Objective-C Source Code'
-date: '2012-09-15'
+blog: maxrohde.com
 categories:
-  - 'java'
+- java
+date: "2012-09-15"
 tags:
-  - 'google-web-toolkit'
+- google-web-toolkit
+title: Google Releases Tool J2ObjC to convert Java Source Code into Objective-C Source Code
 ---

 I love the [Google Web Toolkit](https://developers.google.com/web-toolkit/), a powerful and mature open source library to automatically translate Java Source Code into JavaScript code.
 While I doubt the merit of using Java to write user interfaces for JavaScript (unfortunately, this is often what the Google Web Toolkit has been advocated for), I think it is a great tool to share **Business Logic** between Java and JavaScript applications.